Types of Sentences

 *An independent clause is one which can stand alone as a sentence.

-A compound sentence includes two or more independent clauses.
-These clauses are joined together with coordinating conjunctions or punctuation or both.
-In other words we can say when two or more simple sentences are combined together with the help of coordinating conjunctions or punctuation; it is called as compound sentence.
+A compound sentence consists of two or more independent clauses with relative ideas.
+These clauses are joined together with suitable connectives and punctuation.
+In other words we can say that when two or more simple sentences, with related ideas, are combined together with the help of proper conjunctions and punctuations, it is called a compound sentence.

 - I did not go for swimming today, for I didn’t have time.